orbitalchicken/Roadmap/README.md

                 Sidebar issues
                 Pathbar buttons (visible in nemo)
                 Context menus don't look good
-            new GTK theme
+                (also in 3.10) mintupdate: black line at the bottom of the window, toolbar separators not visible new GTK theme
             new icon theme
             consider making it easy to switch to old theme? (maybe a meta-theme and support for it in cinnamon?).